gberthou/rpi3-baremetal-template/README.md

 ## 2. Build
 All the `make`-related commands assume Raspberry Pi 3 by default (`RPI=3`).
 If you want to build for Raspberry Pi 1, specify `RPI=1` with every `make`-related command.
+Additionally, VC4 is absent by default.
+In order to activate it, `VC4_SUPPORT` needs to be defined, for instance `VC4_SUPPORT=1`.

 For the first build, you'll have to prepare the directories with this command:
 ```console